poseidon-framework/aadr2poseidon/AADR62.0_to_Poseidon2.7.1_1240K/README.md

 ## Notes on additional minor changes

 `column_mapping.csv` only documents systematic changes.
-Here are some notes on minor, additional changes to the .anno file:
+Here are some notes on minor, additional changes to the .anno file.
+Some of these where proposed by Martyna Molak.
+We enacted the changes before or during reading.

-- The lines 3301 and 3302 of the .anno file feature malicious quotes in the `Full Date...` column.
-They had to be removed to read it correctly.
-To make sure this doesn't also happen in other columns unnoticed we replaced all double quotes with single quotes.
+- The line 15317 has three entries for `Damage rate in first nucleotide on sequences overlapping 1240k targets (merged data)`, where only a single numbers is expected: `0.0157, 0.0173, 0.0162`.
+We selected the middle value `0.0162` and deleted the others.
+- The lines 15365, 15366, and 15366 of the .anno file have the `mtDNA haplogroup if >2x or published` wrongly in the column `mtDNA coverage (merged data)`.
+We moved the three values to the correct column.
+- The line 15615 has an impossible entry in `Full Date...`: `76-2332 calCE`.
+We assume that there was a typo in the Stolarek et al. supplementary information file.
+The samples were radiocarbon dated, but the publication does not report dating lab numbers nor uncalibrated C14 dates.
+We then set the mean date and the standard deviation to `..`.
+- The line 7264 has another impossible entry in `Full Date...`: `2550-565 calCE (1646±68 BP)`.
+We assume there was a typo in AADR field "2550-565 calCE (1646±68 BP)" for this sample; the original publication "WangYuCurrentBiology2023" refrains from providing calibrated dates at all due to indication of a strong reservoir effect and "lack of estimates for the local reservoir effect in the region"; not sure how AADR came up with these estimates for this sample as well as for two other samples from the site (also dated): KMT001.SG, KMT002.SG, KMT003.SG.
+- The line 7098 has superfluous whitespaces around individual values in the list column `Libraries`.
+We replaced the entry with `MLZ003.A0201.TF1.1,MLZ003.A0202.TF2.1,MLZ003.A0203.TF2.1,MLZ005.A0101.TF1.1,MLZ005.A0102.TF2.1,MLZ005.A0103.TF2.1,MLZ005.A0201.TF1.1,MLZ005.A0202.TF2.1,MLZ005.A0203.TF2.1`.
+- #anno$Locality[c(2055, 2058, 2059, 2060, 8127, 8128, 8129, 8130, 8132, 8135, 8137, 9621, 10239, 10240, 10241, 10242)] <- "El Soco (southeast coast DR, San Pedro de Macorís, Ramón Santana, Playa Nueva Romana)"

+- We preemptively replaced all double quotes (if there are any) with single quotes to avoid reading issues.
 - The values `".."`, `""`, `"n/a"`, `"na"` were all treated as `NA`.

 - The publication keys `RaghavanNature2013`, `Olalde2014`, `Gamba2014` and `SiskaScienceAdvances2017` are DOI duplicates of `RaghavanNature2014`, `OlaldeNature2014`, `GambaNatureCommunications2014` and `SikoraScience2017` and were replaced by these.
-- The entry `"5350-5250 CE"` in the `Full Date...` column in row 12787 is impossible.
-We changed it to `"5350-5250 BCE"`.
 - The country name `Gernamy` was treated as `Germany`.
 - The entry `"Valencian Community, València/Valencia, Bocairent, La Coveta Emparetà"` of the `Locality` column in the rows 10824 and 10825 seems to include invalid unicode characters.
 We changed it to `"Valencian Community, Valencia/Valencia, Bocairent, La Coveta Empareta"`.
 - The Genetic sex `c` was treated as `U`.